moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 ## Agile methodology

-(done) DM: todoMM: use bing chat ai to get a very short definition for this vocab entry; the definition is found in the project-info/teamdm/agile.md file
+(done) DM: use bing chat ai to get a very short definition for this vocab entry; the definition is found in the project-info/teamdm/agile.md file

 Agile methodology is a project management framework that breaks projects down into several dynamic phases, commonly known as sprints.
 It emphasizes continuous collaboration and improvement, and is an iterative methodology.

 ## JSON

-(done) DM: todoMM: Moise, ask bing chat ai for "give me a very, very, very brief explanation of JSON" and use that to create this JSON vocab entry here
+(done) DM: Moise, ask bing chat ai for "give me a very, very, very brief explanation of JSON" and use that to create this JSON vocab entry here

 JSON stands for **JavaScript Object Notation**.
 It is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays (or other serializable values)¹.
 JSON is a lightweight data-interchange format that is easy for humans to read and write.
 It is also easy for machines to parse and generate³.